What is the point of life?

 The question is scary for them because they can’t answer it.

 They may feel:

-They are insecure; terrified of uncertainty and not finding meaning in their days.
-It crushes their willpower to take action and dig deeper to find the answer.
+It crushes their will to take action and dig deeper to find the answers they seek.

-To stop you from wondering whether there’s an answer to this question or not, as well as to bring an end to the constant struggle of finding the point of life, here are some things to keep in mind to make sure you live meaningfully.
+To stop you from wondering whether there’s an answer to this question or not, here are some things to keep in mind to make sure you live meaningfully.